-CoralNet is a repository and a resource for benthic images analysis.
-The site implements computer vision algorithms which allow fully- and semi- automated annotation.
-It also serves as a repository and collaboration platform.
+CoralNet is a resource for benthic images analysis.
+The site deploys deep neural networks which allow fully and semi automated annotation of images.
+It also serves as a data repository and collaboration platform.
 CoralNet is open source and free to use thanks to generous support from NSF and NOAA.

 The CoralNet website consist of several modules outlined below.
 For some (slightly outdated) information, check out our Vimeo channel.